AnyChart/docs.anychart.com/Basic_Charts/Vertical/BarMekko_Chart.md

 ## Quick Start

-To build a Vertical BarMekko chart, use the {api:anychart#mekko}anychart.barmekko(){api} chart constructor.
+To build a Vertical BarMekko chart, use the {api:anychart#barmekko}anychart.barmekko(){api} chart constructor.
 Then you need to make some adjustments to make it vertical:
 - set vertical orientation as default for mekko series,
 - swap X and Y axes positions.